Understanding SEO vs PPC: Which One Should You Choose?

 It is completely cloud-based and enables you track your website’s performance, identify additional keywords, and maximize your profits.
 All of these techniques require you to invest a significant amount of time and effort when done manually but PRT makes it easy.

 If you don’t possess the technical know-how, you’ll need to hire an expert who will work on SEO for you.
 This requires you to set aside a specific budget as well.
-Before you start planning your SEO strategy, weigh the pros and cons to understand if it is suited for your product or service.
+Before you start planning your SEO strategy, weigh the pros and cons of SEO to understand if it is suited for your product or service.

 The biggest power of SEO is that it grants visibility and credibility to your business.
 A high search ranking conveys that search engines perceive you as a trusted source of valuable information.